tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 As typical with new features in TLS, the client indicates support for the new extension in the ClientHello message.
-The newly introduced extensions allow remote attestation credentials and nonces to be exchanged.
-The nonces are used for guaranteeing freshness of the exchanged Evidence when the background check model is in use.
+The newly introduced extensions allow attestation Evidence or Attestation Results to be exchanged.
+TLS nonces are used to guarantee freshness of the exchanged Evidence when the background check model is in use.
 Nonces are not used in the passport model, because the expectation of freshness is more relaxed and is only governed by the lifetime of the signed Attestation Results.